-The John van Geest Cancer Research Centre is a unique purpose-built scientific facility in the East Midlands focusing specifically on cancer research and treatment.
+The John van Geest Cancer Research Centre is a unique, purpose-built scientific facility in the East Midlands focusing on cancer research into diagnosis, prognosis, and treatment.

 The Centre has a strong research base that investigates disease processes with regards to cancer’s molecular heterogeneity, the architecture of the tumour microenvironment and the identification of biomarkers associated with therapeutic success and failure.

 The Centre aligns with the Health and Wellbeing strategic theme at NTU and the Centre for Health, Ageing and Understanding Disease, and sits in the School of Science and Technology.

 We work globally to ensure that benefit is delivered to patients with cancer and to the broader society.